ganeti/ganeti/doc/design-2.3.rst

   - The cluster will have a default group, which will initially be
-  - Instance allocation will happen to the cluster's default group (which will be changable via gnt-cluster modify or RAPI) unless a group is explicitely specified in the creation job (with -g or via RAPI).
+  - Instance allocation will happen to the cluster's default group (which will be changeable via ``gnt-cluster modify`` or RAPI) unless a group is explicitly specified in the creation job (with -g or via RAPI).
 Iallocator will be only passed the nodes belonging to that group.
   - Moving an instance between groups can only happen via an explicit